hands-on-data/hands-on-data.github.io/README.md

 6) Edit the fields inside the HTML elements named card-header and card-body
 7) Commit your changes

-Steps to contribute to the README page of our project
+Steps to contribute to the Resources page of our project